No-holds-barred comedian Joan Rivers dies at age 81

 “She was a brassy, often outrageous, and hilarious performer,” she added in a statement.

-Israeli President Benjamin Netanyahu expressed his condolences to Rivers’s family and said she would be deeply missed.
+Israeli President Benjamin Netanyahu expressed his condolences to Rivers’ family and said she would be deeply missed.

 “Joan Rivers brought laughter to millions around the world and was proud of her Jewish heritage and a vocal supporter of the State of Israel,” he said in a statement.